create3000/sunrize/README.md

 $ npx sunrize [files]
 ```

+Note: The first time, it may take a while for Sunrize to start.

 ## License

 Sunrize is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License version 3](LICENSE.md) only, as published by the Free Software Foundation.